Georgia declared federal disaster area because of coronavirus

 ATLANTA - President Donald Trump has declared Georgia a major disaster area due to the impacts of coronavirus, Gov. Brian Kemp announced Sunday.

-“The presidential declaration is a critical step in providing additional assistance to our state and local governments as they continue to respond to COVID-19.”

-The disaster declaration came as the number of confirmed COVID-19 cases rose to 2,683.
-Eighty-three Georgians had died of the virus as of Sunday night.
+The disaster declaration came as the number of confirmed COVID-19 cases rose to 2,651.
+Eighty Georgians had died of the virus as of noon Sunday.

 Kemp declared a statewide public health emergency on March 14, and the General Assembly ratified the action two days later during a one-day special session.
 The governor’s declaration made available state resources to help deal with the coronavirus outbreak.